-Japan "computer grannies" grip Internet lifeline
+Japan "computer grannies" grip internet lifeline

 Others say that limited internet access remains a hurdle.

 "The older generation has been left behind by the internet age.
-This needs to be changed," said Keiko Higuchi, 79 and director of the Women's Association for Better Aging Society.
+This needs to be changed," said Keiko Higuchi, 79 and director of the Women's Association for Better Ageing Society.

 But awareness of the internet's usefulness may change this.